-Please see the specific school testing schedule below for each PSSA test.
+Please see the School testing schedule below for specific dates of testing.

 Each test will consist of multiple choice questions and open-ended performance tasks.
 The PSSA tests are aligned with the PA Core Standards.
 Sample test items and the PA Core standards are available on the Pennsylvania Department of Education website.
 Also attached to this letter is a FAQ document that may address your questions and a Pennsylvania Department of Education letter about the security of test items.